 People in this state are seen and regard themselves as “outsiders”.
 They follow the archetypal myth of the person who is on a quest.
 Like the classical hero or heroine, they face many hazards and temptations to return to the old situation, but this is not possible because they know too much.
 Seen positively, this period is to test and develop their individuality.
 Can they be independent in the face of difficulty?
 Assistance is close but it must not be given openly until the person can truly stand alone and not be side-tracked by unimportant issues and petty desires.
 It is better not to start on the path until one is truly ready.

 As there are seven levels of the psyche, so there are seven levels of a school.
 These are called the lesser mysteries.
 They are primarily concerned with the soul and the mind.
-What are called the Greater Mysteries are involved with advanced spiritual activities that require the aspirant to have passed all the tests needed to show integrity, reliability and maturity.
-This level begins at the point of Tiferet of the school and proceeds seven stages up into the spiritual tree.
+The Greater Mysteries, as they are known, are involved with advanced spiritual activities that require the aspirant to have passed all the tests needed to show integrity, reliability and maturity.
+This level begins at the point of Tiferet of the school and proceeds upwards seven stages into the spiritual tree.

 Here it should be noted that there are living and dead schools with a range of growing or withering ones in between.
-The reason for this phenomenon is that some teachings and methods can lose their vitality and veracity after the founder has died, and become outdated and rigid institutions.
-These fossilised organisations are often run by people who practise the form, but not the content, of their traditions.
+The reason for this phenomenon is that some teachings and methods can lose their vitality and veracity after the founder has died, and become out-dated and rigid institutions.
+These ‘fossilised’ organisations are often run by people who practice the form of their traditions, but not the content.
 Such places can become psychological prisons that bind their members by irrelevant rules and outmoded attitudes instead of helping them to gain inner freedom.
 The medieval scholastic line began as a school of the soul but in time became the basis for academic institutions, Some schools that started with the devotional approach have become places where only the music mattered while another, once a school of action, became just concerned with empty ritual.
 One must discern the quick from the dead.

-Here and there are schools which claim they have esoteric secrets and are led by initiates.
+There are some schools that claim they have esoteric secrets and are led by initiates.
 Some may indeed be in possession of a fragment of real knowledge but they use it to exploit inexperienced seekers.
 The ancient myths and legends are full of such examples, symbolised by bad magicians and evil seducers.
 Fortunately, there is usually a Merlin or Fairy Godmother around to warn one about such false teachers.
-In real life these guardians appear in many forms from a seemingly casual meeting to an event that is clearly an alerting omen.
+In real life, these guardians appear in many forms from a seemingly casual meeting to an event that is clearly an alerting omen.

 Many beginners on the Path want to have a Buddha as a teacher.
-This is one of the first romantic delusions that has to be dispensed with.
+This is one of the first romantic delusions that have to be dispensed with.
 Such masters are very rare and mostly work with people who have gone well beyond the personal level.
-Only then can they understand what a great Teacher is about and be able to participate in some global operation, such as founding or rejuvenating a civilisation, as Buddha or Zoroaster did.
+Only then can they understand what a great Teacher is about and be able to participate in some global operation, such as founding or rejuvenating a civilisation, as did Buddha or Zoroaster.